 We specialize in small groups.
-Most of our guided trips have a maximum of six participants (Mike guiding five guests).
-The two exceptions are the West Coast Trail and Long Beach Unit in Pacific Rim National Park Reserve.
-Our Pacific Rim National Park Reserve permit allows for a maximum of seven participants (Mike guiding six guests).
+Most of our multi-day guided trips have a maximum of six participants (Mike guiding five participants).
+The West Coast Trail has a maximum of seven participants (Mike guiding six participants).
+The Nootka Trail has a maximum of eight participants (Mike guiding seven participants).
+Our day hikes in Strathcona Provincial Park have a maximum of eight participants (Mike guiding seven participants).

 Smaller groups make less impact on the delicate natural environments we hike in.
 Trip costs are lower because we don’t have to hire assistant guides.
-Fewer people also means that each guest receives more of the guide’s time and attention.
+Fewer people also means that each participant receives more of the guide’s time and attention.
 Our days flow smoother and safer with less delays, variables, or interruptions.

 As a certified ACMG Hiking Guide, Mike carries Comprehensive General Liability Insurance as directed in ACMG standard of practice and mandated by the Crown, BC Parks, and Parks Canada.

 Difficulty ratings for hiking and backpacking trails are traditionally hard to define.
 Everyone has a unique level of personal fitness and mental fortitude and will perceive challenges subjectively.
 Good physical conditioning in one sport doesn’t always translate to backpacking.
 Also, if someone has a past history of backpacking, but hasn’t done that activity in a long time, they are essentially a beginner again.
 Check out our trip reports to get a feel for the daily distances and unique challenges of each trip.
 For example, the physical difficulties of the popular West Coast Trail should not be underestimated.
 The southeast portion of the trail includes many steep ladder-systems that will affect hikers in different ways.
 If the weather is wet, mud will be an obstacle on the coastal hikes, making travel slow and difficult.
 Mountain trips sometimes involve intense sun exposure and considerable elevation gain and drops.
-All of our trips involve carrying your own backpack for 8 – 10 hours a day over challenging terrain.
+All of our trips involve carrying your own backpack up to 8-10 hours a day over challenging terrain.

 To enhance your wilderness experience, your body needs to be in shape for backpacking.
 The more conditioned your body is, the more energy you will have for enjoyment and learning.

-Hiking is essentially walking!
-The best way to train is to go on as many walks, day-hikes, or shorter backpacking trips as possible.
+The best way to train is to go on as many walks, day-hikes, and shorter backpacking trips as possible.
 Practice putting all your gear in your pack and carrying it around.
 The more you make hiking a part of your lifestyle, the more enjoyable your backpacking adventure will be.
 Even urban hiking on city sidewalks will help with physical conditioning if you can’t get to trails all the time.
 Seek soft ground and natural terrain when you can (e.g. local parks, hills, or beaches).
 Strength training is helpful for overall conditioning and muscular endurance.
 Always check with you doctor before embarking on a new training program.

-We provide all of the group gear and safety equipment.
-Each guest brings their own personal backpacking equipment.
-We will instruct you on how to choose proper gear for the trip.
+We provide all of the group safety equipment.
+Each participant brings their own personal backpacking equipment.

 Yes.
 Each person carries their own water.
 Typically, fresh water is readily available along all the trails we hike.
 We always perform an environmental assessment pre-trip to anticipate any water problems.
-On trips, we carry a one litre soft bottle each and recommend that guests do the same.
+On trips, we carry a one litre soft bottle each and recommend that all participants do the same.
 Some people choose to carry more water than one litre.

 Depending on the trip, we will camp in either designated backcountry sites or primitive wilderness sites that impact the environment the least.
 Designated sites sometimes have wooden tent platforms.
 Primitive sites will be on durable surfaces.
 On coastal trips, we often camp right on the sandy beach.